suryasaini96/quiz-application/README.md

 # Quiz-Application

-Wipro BOP Project in Online Quiz for a college.
+Wipro BOP Project in Online Quiz Application for a college.

 An MVC based JSP & Servlet based web application for online assessment for students & professors with an Oracle SQL database.